Vivian Chong

 Imposter syndrome can be fuelled by setting overly high expectations for ourselves.

-It is important to remind ourselves that nobody knows everything.
+It is essential to remind ourselves that nobody knows everything.
 It is ok to ask and learn.

-Set realistic goals and break them down into manageable steps, allowing ourselves to learn and grow along the way.
+Set realistic goals and break them down into manageable steps.
+This allows us to learn and grow along the way.

 6. Practice self-compassion